graphql/graphiql/examples/graphiql-create-react-app/README.md

 ### Setup

-1. `yarn` and `yarn start` from this folder to start `react-scripts` dev server.
+1. `pnpm` and `pnpm start` from this folder to start `react-scripts` dev server.
-1. `yarn build` from this folder to build production ready transpiled files using `react-scripts`.
+1. `pnpm build` from this folder to build production ready transpiled files using `react-scripts`.
 Find the output in `build` folder.